-Figure 6-10 Wildlife corridors along watercourses (blue) and hedge systems (green).
+Figure 6-8 Wildlife corridors along watercourses, hedge systems, and combination watercourses and hedge systems.

-- 147. The rural setting of Houghton village means that most residents live within 5 minutes' walk of open fields and wildlife habitats, and this is highly valued.
-At CQ#Q28, 98% of respondents appreciate access to the countryside via footpaths, and 90% use them. - 148.
-There are no Sites of Special Scientific Interest (SSSIs) within the NDP area, but data from Leicestershire and Rutland Environmental Records Centre (LREC) identifies 12 current and 14 historic Local Wildlife Sites, including woodland, trees, hedges, grassland and ponds.
-At least 16 red-listed bird species have been recorded in the plan area, many in the habitats marked on Figure 6-7 (data from Naturespot.org.uk & LREC).
-The DA contains around 10 active badger sets as well as bat roosts, great-crested newts, and swift nesting sites.

-149. The HDC Core Strategy 2006-2028; paragraph 5.78 reminds us that:
+140. The rural setting of Houghton village means that most residents live within 5 minutes' walk of open fields and wildlife habitats, and this is highly valued.
+At CQ#28, 98% of respondents appreciate access to the countryside via footpaths, and 90% use them.

+- 141. Housing constructions adversely impact on residents and wildlife particularly from the many construction vehicle movements on the local road network, and pollution from construction noise, dirt on roads, and dust, and driving wildlife from their established habitats.
+Phasing of developments would provide a break from that which can be beneficial. - 142.
+There are no Sites of Special Scientific Interest (SSSIs) within the DA, but data from Leicestershire and Rutland Environmental Records Centre (LREC) identifies 12 current and 14 historic Local Wildlife Sites, including woodland, trees, hedges, grassland and ponds.
+At least 16 red-listed bird species have been recorded in the DA, many in the habitats marked on Figure 6-8 (data from Naturespot.org & LREC).
+The DA contains around 10 active badger sets as well as bat roosts, great-crested newts, and swift nesting sites. - 143.
+The HDC Core Strategy 2006-2028; paragraph 5.78 reminds us that: - a.
-- a.
 "The Natural Environment and Rural Communities (NERC) Act 2006, Section 40 requires the Council to have regard to biodiversity conservation when carrying out its functions.
-This duty, commonly referred to as the "biodiversity duty", means that the Council must, in exercising its functions, have regard to the purpose of conserving biodiversity." - b. "...the potential exists to create and enhance wildlife corridors and networks and encourage the rebuilding of fragmented habitats through conservation management." - 150.
-Responses to the CQ at #Q25 and Q#28 show how greatly residents value and use the green spaces and footpaths round the village.
-Responses to CQ#Q26 showed overwhelming support for enhancing habitats and biodiversity around the parish, and for measures to combat climate change.
+This duty, commonly referred to as the "biodiversity duty", means that the Council must, in exercising its functions, have regard to the purpose of conserving biodiversity." - b. "...the potential exists to create and enhance wildlife corridors and networks and encourage the rebuilding of fragmented habitats through conservation management." - 144.
+Responses to the CQ at #Q25 and Q#28 show how greatly residents value and use the green spaces and footpaths around the village.
+Responses to CQ#26 showed overwhelming support for enhancing habitats and biodiversity around the parish, and for measures to combat climate change.

-- 151. Within the DA the following detailed information is available: - a) identified sites of natural environmental significance. - b) biodiversity generally across the Plan Area (HDC Habitats Survey). - c) wildlife corridor(s) and ensure connectivity between them (Figure 6-10) - 152.
-In the wider context, this policy seeks to give neighbourhood detail to the following local and national plans: - a) HDC Core Strategy 2006-2028, Paragraph 5.78 - b) Paragraph 5.93 The HDC Phase 1 Habitat Survey 2008 provides information relating to habitats, protected species, designations, wildlife corridors and potential Local Wildlife Sites (non-statutory biodiversity designations) for areas in the district most at risk of development. - c) NPPF (December 2023) paragraphs 180, 185, 186.
+- 145. Within the DA the following detailed information is available: - a) identified sites of natural environmental significance. - b) biodiversity generally across the Plan Area (HDC Habitats Survey). - c) wildlife corridor(s) and connectivity between them (Figure 6-8) - 146.
+In the wider context, this policy seeks to give neighbourhood detail to the following local and national plans: - a) HDC Core Strategy 2006-2028, Paragraph 5.78 - b) Paragraph 5.93 of the HDC Phase 1 Habitat Survey 2008 provides information relating to habitats, protected species, designations, wildlife corridors and potential Local Wildlife Sites (non-statutory biodiversity designations) for areas in the district most at risk of development. - c) NPPF (December 2024) paragraphs 187, 192, 193.